nih-cfde/usecases/.github/ISSUE_TEMPLATE/bug_template.md

 ---
 layout: default
-name: HelpWanted
+name: Bug report
-about: Request help for submitting use case
+about: Report a bug
-title: Add problem title
+title: Add bug title
-labels: help wanted
+labels: bug
 assignees:
 ---

-**When requesting help, please be sure to include the following:**
+**When reporting a bug, please be sure to include the following:**

 - [ ] A descriptive title
 - [ ] The behavior you expect to see and the actual behavior observed, including any error messages
 - [ ] Steps to reproduce the behavior
 - [ ] What browser you are using